 Delta smelt live in the open waters of bays, tidal rivers, channels, and sloughs of the upper San Francisco Estuary.
-The majority of the population is migratory, moving in winter from higher salinity waters to spawn in freshwater in the spring, and rear in low salinity zones in summer and fall.
-A portion of the population resides year-around in freshwater.
+The species tends to concentrate where saltwater and freshwater mix (salinity ~2 ppt) and in areas with dense zooplankton populations.
+Spawning occurs in fresh or slightly brackish water.

-Delta smelt have no known specific aquatic plant associations.
-Their population is threatened by invasive aquatic plant species.
+Delta smelt are not dependent on many aquatic plant species for their survival.
+Their populations are being threatened by invasive aquatic plant species that have been decreasing turbidity.